TABLE OF CONTENTS

 NFC and Contactless Payments

-NFC refers to the communication protocol allowing devices like smartphones to exchange data in close proximity; contactless payments specifically pertain to transactions made without physical contact between a payment device (like a card or smartphone) and a payment terminal.
-Contactless payments often use NFC technology, but the term encompasses various methods like RFID, QR codes, and more.
-Essentially, a contactless payment is any payment method that does not involve physical contact, and NFC payments are a type of contactless payment.
+NFC refers to the communication protocol allowing devices like smartphones to exchange data nearby; contactless payments specifically pertain to transactions made without physical contact between a payment device (like a card or smartphone) and a payment terminal.
+Contactless payments often use NFC technology, encompassing various methods like RFID, QR codes, etc. Essentially, a contactless payment is any payment method that does not involve physical contact, and NFC payments are a type of contactless payment.

 Pros and Cons of Mobile NFC Technology